boothj5/minions/README.md

     dir: The directory in which plugins are located, defaults to `~/.local/share/minions/plugins`
 ```

-Run the starter script from the `minions-core` folder:
+Run the Jar file passing your configuration file as an argument:

 ```
-./runMinions.sh
+java -jar minions-core/target/minions-core-1.0-SNAPSHOT.jar minions.yml
 ```

 # Creating a plugin